 - Let students know that advice is available outside the context of Advising Days, and encourage them to take the initiative.

 - Ask periodically about future (post-Carleton) plans, encouraging career exploration and flexibility.
 Alert students to the Career Center and its functions.
 Make sure that your students are aware of the Student Profiles (where they can provide information about their interests, extra-curricular activities, internships and employment experience, etc.) as well as the Career Pathways (where they can find a wealth of resources about a wide range of potential careers and opportunities for exploring their interests).

 - Advisers should make it clear to students that they are welcome to talk about non-academic aspects of their lives, especially insofar as they may be affecting their academic work.
-Refer to the "Conversation Starters" section of this handbook for ideas about how to communicate to your advisees that you care about them personally, as well as academically.
+Refer to the section of this handbook devoted to First- and Second-Year advisees for ideas about how to communicate to your advisees that you care about them personally, as well as academically.
 You should also be on the lookout for any signs of a student who might be in distress and in need of further help from the professional staff, either in the Dean of Students office or in the Student Health and Counseling center.

 - Let students know of opportunities (internships, new courses they might be interested in, off-campus study, fellowships, etc.) as notices of these opportunities circulate.

 - Your signature on forms, petitions, etc. acknowledges that you have had a chance to discuss the issues with your advisee, but not necessarily that you approve.
 Where the form gives you an opportunity to provide comments on the student's petition, you are encouraged to be candid if you have any reservations or concerns, as well as to offer comments of support, as appropriate.